TALK TO AN EXPERT: 1-844-945-3625

 We know there's been some chatter, and maybe even a bit of alarm, about Berkey water filters and the term "pesticide" popping up alongside the EPA.
 If you're scratching your head and wondering what in the world is going on, you're not alone.

-As a family who has relied on our Big Berkey for over five years now—and yes, we're still happily running our original Black Berkey elements—we felt it was super important to cut through the noise and give you the real, straightforward explanation.
+As a family who has relied on our Big Berkey for over five years now (you can read our full 5-year Berkey review here)—and yes, we're still happily running our original Black Berkey elements—we felt it was super important to cut through the noise and give you the real, straightforward explanation.

 So, let's clear the air.